-31 Egmont Road is a residential care home for people with learning disabilities and/or autism, providing personal care to up to six people.
-At the time of the inspection there were five people using the service, all of whom were non-verbal.
+33 Egmont Road is a residential care home for people with learning disabilities and/ or autism, providing personal care to up to six people.
+At the time of the inspection there were six people using the service.

 People's experience of using this service and what we found